 Search for where you live.
 The results you get will likely include numerous groups dedicated to local people and causes.

-Similarly, groups exist for everything from collecting niche Lego to legal advice for EU citizens concerned about Brexit.
+Similarly, groups exist for everything from collecting niche Lego to adopting pets in your neighbourhood to creating murals around Bandra.
 In short: use Facebook to find your people.